 I’ve always liked the Seth books by Jane Roberts.
-They taught me a lot about metaphysics, about how the world might work beneath the surface.
-I also really like Eckhart Tolle.
-And, I guess, in a way, the success of The Celestine Prophesy back in 1995 sort of gave me permission to write Waking Maya.
+They taught me a lot about how the world might work beneath the surface.
+I also really like Eckhart Tolle, and the practice of Transcendental Meditation, which deepens experience.
+And, I guess, in a way, the success of The Celestine Prophesy a few years back sort of gave me permission to write Waking Maya.

 That book created the genre that’s now called visionary fiction.
-I’m comfortable writing in it.
-These are novels set in a world in which the underlying spiritual and metaphysical principles can be seen, observed, explored, even elevated to the status of characters in the story.
-But unlike, say, the Harry Potter books, a visionary fiction world is our own world, not a made-up world with creatures and different physical laws where people can fly on brooms and the like.
-Visionary fiction is different than that.
-It highlights latent or psychic abilities believed by some to be present in human beings, and that perhaps only show themselves rarely.
-Mystical experiences, clairvoyance, visions, things like that.
+These are novels set in worlds where the underlying spiritual and metaphysical principles can be observed and explored, and can even appear as characters in the story.
+But unlike, say, the Harry Potter books, a visionary fiction world is our own world.
+It’s not a fantasy locale with magical creatures and different laws of nature where people can fly on brooms.
+Visionary fiction tries to highlight latent or psychic abilities that may really be present in humans, that perhaps show themselves only rarely or in certain gifted individuals.
+Phenomena such as mystical experiences, clairvoyance, visions, things like that.

 Are you saying that a visionary fiction world is the real world?

 Why not?
-Maybe these things are happening right now, all around us.
-It’s possible.
-The main thing about visionary fiction—and here I’m putting myself out on a limb—is that the author believes that what he’s writing about may actually be true.
+Maybe these phenomena are happening right now, all around us, only we’re not aware of it.
+The main thing about visionary fiction—and now I’m putting myself out on a limb—is that the author believes what he or she is writing about may actually be true.

-So you believe that cultural change comes from people’s thoughts?
+So you believe that cultural change comes from people’s thoughts alone?